 Avoid strenuous activity for at least 48 hours after the injection.

-Infection is a potential side effect – If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days, notify your referring doctor or call the clinic where the injection was performed immediately.
+Infection is a potential and serious side effect.
+If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days, notify your referring doctor or immediately call the clinic where the injection was performed.